aws-amplify/amplify-flutter/README.md

 This step ensures that your flutter project is running the same ios version that our Flutter plugins are built on.

-8. From the root of your project, execute `flutter pub get` and `flutter run` from your terminal.
+8. From the root of your project, execute `flutter run` in the terminal.

-Make sure that an Android or iOS device is already running; this can be a virutal device started from Android Studio.
+> Make sure that an Android or iOS device is already running; this can be a virutal device started from Android Studio.

+Click **Configure Amplify**, then **Record Event**.
+From the terminal (in the root of your project) run `amplify console analytics`.
+This will open the Amazon Pinpoint console for your project in your default web browser.
+Within about a minute you should start seeing the events populating in the Events section of then Pinpoint console.

+For further documentation and Amplify Category API usage, see the [documentation](https://docs.amplify.aws/lib/q/platform/js).

 ---